mthuurne/retroasm/docs/instruction-set.md

 If a register can be accessed in multiple ways, for example as an individual register or as part of a register pair, it is recommended to define the smallest unit as a register and define the larger units as aliases.
 For flags this means defining them individually as registers of type `u1`.

 The program counter register must always be named `pc`.
 If the instruction set uses a different name, that other name can be defined as an alias for the `pc` register.
-Currently RetroAsm only supports a single register as the program counter: forming a program counter by for example concatenating or adding registers is not supported yet.

 Input/Output
 ------------